Daph1986/Postfly-business-card-creator/README.md

 1. [Fabric](http://fabricjs.com/)
 As a libary to make the functions work on the canvas
 2. [cdnjs](https://cdnjs.com/) to get the js cdn's from
-3. [JustSunOne](https://www.youtube.com/watch?v=mghXNWvVGTs) his tutorials about Fabris were followed to get an understanding of how things worked
+3. [JustSunOne](https://www.youtube.com/watch?v=mghXNWvVGTs) his tutorials about Fabric were followed to get an understanding of how things worked
 4. [Our Code World](https://ourcodeworld.com/articles/read/1016/how-to-create-your-own-t-shirt-designer-using-fabricjs-in-javascript) this example was used as an inspiration for the business card creator tool.

 ### Acknowledgements